-First, the NP or PA needs to identify the patient’s military or veteran status by asking if they are currently serving or have served in the military as they do not always identify themselves as veterans.2 Establishing trust and rapport with the women veteran patient will allow her to become more responsive to the interview and divulge important pieces of information to make an accurate diagnosis.
-Once it is confirmed the patient is a veteran, a structured interview, using the U.S. Department of Veteran Affair’s Military Heath Pocket Card, can be conducted to evaluate her military experience.
+The NP or PA needs to identify the patient’s military or veteran status.
+Ask if they are currently serving or have served in the military, as they might not always identify themselves as veterans.
+Establishing trust and rapport with the patient will allow her to become more responsive to the interview and divulge important pieces of information to make an accurate diagnosis.
+Once the practitioner has confirmed the patient is a veteran, conduct a structured interview to evaluate her military experience, using the U.S. Department of Veteran Affair’s Military Heath Pocket Card.

 - Sareen, J. Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, and diagnosis.
 In: UpToDate, ed.
 Stein, MB, Waltham, Ma; 2015.

 - Hourani L, Williams J, Bray R, Kandel D. Gender differences in the expression of PTSD symptoms among active duty military personnel.
 J Anxiety Disord.
 2015;29:101-8.

 - King MW, Street AE, Gradus JL, Vogt DS, Resick PA.
 Gender differences in posttraumatic stress symptoms among OEF/OIF veterans: an item response theory analysis.
 J Trauma Stress.
 2013;26(2):175-83.

 - Dobie DJ, Kivlahan DR, Maynard C, Bush KR, Davis TM, Bradley KA.
 Posttraumatic stress disorder in female veterans: association with self-reported health problems and functional impairment.
 Arch Intern Med.
 2004;164(4):394-400.